Have you ever purchased an item of clothing only to take it home, hang it in your wardrobe, and never ever wear it? It’s frustrating isn’t it?

 Many of them not only store your photos in an easy to see format, you can also build outfits within the apps, too, and many of them have a calendar for you to plan your outfits ahead of time.
-Here are some of the most popular apps for you to take a look at:

-- You'll start to notice which clothes fit and flatter you the most
+2/ You'll start to notice which clothes fit and flatter you the most

-- And it will give you outfit inspiration for those days when you're struggling to decide what to wear
+3/ It will give you outfit inspiration for those days when you're struggling to decide what to wear

-- And it will give you a catalogue of sorts to flick through while you're out shopping that will serve as a reminder of what you have back at home.
+4/ And it will give you a catalogue of sorts to flick through while you're out shopping that will serve as a reminder of what you have back at home.

 I provide my clients with photos of all the outfits I pulled together during our closet consultations and they tell me they find this immensely helpful!

 Plan to purchase a few items at once, or buy complete outfits.
 When I take my clients shopping we shop for a collection of pieces at once, this way I can ensure that each piece compliments the other and can exploit the mixing and matching possibilities.

 A fairly safe way to try a new colour, print or trend, is through accessories.
 A pair of shoes in a bright colour will be a great way to take your style in a new direction without taking too much risk.

-Ask yourself these 3 questions before you purchase something:
+Ask yourself these 4 questions before you purchase something:

-- Do you really like it, or are you just getting wrapped up in a latest trend?
+1/ Do you really like it, or are you just getting wrapped up in a latest trend?

-- Will it work with what you have back at home?
+3/ Will it work with what you have back at home?